tedtoal/Button_TT/README.md

   writeNonvolatileSettingsIfChanged(NVsettings);
 ```

-An alternative to this would be to create a "Save" button the user must press to save settings to non-volatile memory.
+An alternative to this would be to create a "Save" button the user must tap to save settings to non-volatile memory.

 To see the effect of this code, the system must be RESET after changing settings, then examined to see if the changed settings persisted.